shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_8/README.md

     aws s3 cp <Object_name with extension> s3://<Bucket_name>/<Object_name with extension>

 **Note**- Whenever we are uploading object with CLI by default object are getting Public Access.

+**CLI - LINUX**

+1. For Linux Machine we need to create one Linux EC2 Machine.Whenever we are creating Linux machine by default it is installed with CLI.

+2. Connect linux EC2 machine

+3. Switch User<br/>
+   sudo su -

+4. Update repository<br/>
+   yum update -y

+5. Generate access key and secret key from GUI

+6. From CLI connect aws

+7. Configure AWS<br/>
+   aws configure

+8. Enter Access Key<br/>

+9. Enter Secret Access Key<br/>

+10. Enter default region name- ap-south-1<br/>

+11. Enter default output format- text<br/>

+12. Create IAM user using CLI<br/>
+    aws iam create-user --user-name <User_Name><br/>
+    for ex- aws iam create-user --user-name user6

+13. Now check in AWS GUI.

+14. Create IAM Group<br/>
+    aws iam create-group --group-name <group_name>

+15. Check in AWS GUI.

+**CLI – WINDOWS (IAM USER)**

+Creating IAM user with CLI

+1. Create IAM user

+2. Go to IAM

+3. Give user name

+4. Click on enable console access<br/>

+5. You will get two option<br/>
+   auto generated password<br/>
+   custom password

+6. Click on autogenerated password

+7. Click on Next: Permissions

+8. You will find 3 ways to attach permission<br/>
+    Add user to group<br/>
+    copy permission from existing user<br/>
+    Attach existing policies directly

+9. Click on Attach existing policies directly

+10. Search AmazonEC2FullAccess

+11. Craete user

+12. Generate Access key

+13. Go to User.
+Go to security credentials

+14. Create access key

+15. Select comamnd Line Interface(CLI)

+16. Open command prompt

+17. Use aws configure

+18. Enter Access Key<br/>

+19. Enter Secret Access Key<br/>

+20. Enter default region name- ap-south-1<br/>

+21. Enter default output format- text<br/>

+**Note** - Previously we have seen CLI commands for IAM, S3.
+Now this time will see for EC2.

+22. To Create EC2 machine we need some details

+23. Note down AMI Number<br/>
+    Go to EC2 Service<br/>
+    Go to AMI catalog<br/>
+    Search "Microsoft Windows Server 2022 Core Base"<br/>
+    Note down the AMI ID

+24. Note down Key Pair Name

+25. Note Down Security Group ID

+26. Create EC2 Machine<br/>
+    aws ec2 run-instances --image-id <enterAmiID> --count 1 --instance-type t2.micro --key-name <MyKeyPair> --securitygroup-ids <enterSecurityGroupId>

+27. Check in AWS console.

+28. Describe Instance to get all details<br/>
+    aws ec2 describe-instances --instance-ids <Instance_Id>

+29. Terminate the instance <br/>
+    aws ec2 terminate-instances --instance-ids <Instance_Id>

+**IAM- ROLES**

+In AWS IAM (Identity and Access Management), a role is an entity that defines a set of permissions and policies.
+Roles are used to grant temporary access to AWS resources to entities such as IAM users, AWS services, or external identities (e.g., federated users).

+Here are some key points about roles in IAM:

+**1.Purpose**: Roles are designed to delegate permissions and access to AWS resources securely.
+Instead of attaching policies directly to individual IAM users, roles provide a way to assign permissions to different entities based on specific use cases or requirements.

+**2.Cross-account Access**: Roles can be used to grant access across AWS accounts.
+For example, a parent AWS account can create a role with specific permissions and allow another AWS account (child account) to assume that role and access resources in the parent account.

+**3.Service Roles**: Roles are also used to enable AWS services to access other AWS resources securely.
+These are called service roles or service-linked roles.
+AWS services, such as AWS Lambda or Amazon EC2, assume these roles to perform specific actions on your behalf.

+**4.Temporary Credentials**: Roles can provide temporary security credentials that can be assumed by trusted entities.
+This is useful for scenarios where access needs to be granted for a limited time, such as when using AWS STS (Security Token Service) to assume a role with time-limited credentials.

+1. In IAM, got to roles

+2. Create Roles

+3. Choose AWS Service

+4. Select EC2 Use Case

+5. Click on Next

+6. select policy which you need to select to EC2 Service.

+7. Give role name

+8. Create role

+9. Create Linux EC2 Machine

+10. Attach Role to the EC2 Machine

+11. Go to Action -> Security-> IAM role

+12. Modify IAM Role

+13. Update IAM role

+14. We have created the role and linked that particular role.

+15. Now we have to use it

+16. Connect to linux EC2 machine using putty

+17. Create IAM user
+    aws iam create-user --user-name <User_Name><br/>
+    AS we have nota ttached the IAM role.
+We will get an error.

+18. Create the S3 Bucket
+    aws s3 mb s3://<Bucket_Name>

+**CONNECT S3 BUCKET USING WINSCP**

+1. Create S3 Bucket

+2. Create IAM user

+3. Give the Full permission of S3

+4. Note down the Access Key ID & Secret access key

+5. Open WINSCP

+6. Change File Protocol to Amazon S3

+7. Enter access key ID and secret key

+8. Click on Login

+9. Open the bucket

+10. Transfer file to the bucket

+11. Check Console

+**ENABLE S3 MFA**

+1. Enable MFA for our account<br/>
+   Go to security credentials <br/>
+   Assign MFA<br/>
+   Click on OQ Code<br/>
+   Give MFA code1 and MFA code2

+2. Logout user and login again

+3. Go to S3 service

+4. Create S3 Bucket

+5. Enable Versioning

+6. Open Comamnd prompt

+7. connect to aws by aws configure command

+8. Generate the access key & secret key id

+9. Enter Access Key<br/>

+10. Enter Secret Access Key<br/>

+11. Enter default region name- ap-south-1<br/>

+12. Enter default output format- text<br/>

+13. Enable MFA for S3<br/>
+aws s3api put-bucket-versioning --bucket <bucket_name> --versioning-configuration Status=Enabled,MFADelete=Enabled --mfa "<MFA_Serial_Number> <MFA_Code>

+14. Now check the s3 bucket

+15. Upload object in S3 bucket

+16. Click on show versions

+17. Select the object & click on delete

+18. Delete the object using CLI aws s3api delete-object --bucket s3bucketmfa --key <Object_Key_Name> --mfa "<MFA_Serial_Number><MFA_Code>

+19. Now check the bucket

+20. Disable S3 MFA
+aws s3api put-bucket-versioning --bucket <Bucket_Name> --versioning-configuration Status=Enabled,MFADelete=Disabled --mfa "<MFA_Serial_Number> <MFA_Code>“

+21. Check the S3 Bucket